-Department of Biological, Environmental and Rural Sciences
+Department of Life Sciences

 Edward Llwyd Building

 From a fundamental research perspective my team has pioneered the development of Brachypodium distachyon as a new model system for plant functional genomics.
-Together with local & international collaborators we played a key role in collecting & characterizing Brachypodium distachyon germplasm in terms of karyotype, comparative genomics, tissue culture behavior, transformation efficiency & pathogen interactions.
+Together with local & international collaborators we played a key role in collecting & characterizing Brachypodium distachyon germplasm in terms of karyotype, comparative genomics, tissue culture behaviour, transformation efficiency & pathogen interactions.

 Funded by the Biotechnology and Biological Sciences Research Council (BBSRC) my team has developed a metabolomics platform for both metabolite identification & high throughput phenotyping in grasses & cereals based on the Brachypodium metabolome.
 A practical application of this research focuses on a study of metabolic reprogramming in B. distachyon, rice & barley during the biotrophic phases of interaction with rice blast.

 More recently, we have adapted this technology to examine metabolome changes during decline and disease in trees and have a particular interest in examining metabolism in the living tissues of the stem (phloem and sapwood).
 We are currently members of a large BBSRC consortium investigating the phenomenon of Acute- and Chronic Decline Syndromes in UK oak species.